Comau: Powertrain and machining

-Technologies for automotive and transport sector.
+Technologies for the automotive and transport sector.

 Robotics and automation products

 In 1979 the company built the first robotic assembly line, which was supplied to the Fiat plant in Mirafiori for the production of the famous car model FIAT 131.

 In the late '70s and early '80s Comau started to produce the first industrial robots and launched the Robogate system in the European and world markets - an assembly system designed to carry out multiple operations at the same time with the joint use of several robots.

 In the second half of the 80s, as a massive development of laser technology begins, Comau started to design laser robots.

-In the following years robots and automation products were developed:
+In the following years, robots and automation products were developed: